Baruch Human Research Protection Program

-The federal regulation (45 CFR 46.101(b)) that exempts certain types of human subjects research from being reviewed by the IRB.
+The federal regulation (45 CFR 46.101(b) that exempts certain types of human subjects research from being reviewed by the IRB.
 Though these projects may meet exemption criteria, CUNY requires that exempt determinations be made by the campus HRPP Coordinator.
-See CUNY Exempt Review Policy for details.
+See CUNY Exempt Review Policy on the CUNY Website for details.

 The federal regulation (45 CFR 46.110) for human subjects research that requires IRB review.
 Note that expedited review in this context does not mean quick but is a federal review category designation for minimal risk projects that don't meet exemption criteria.
-See CUNY Expedited Review Policy for details.
+See CUNY Expedited Review Policy on the CUNY Website for details.

 Those characteristics that disqualify prospective subjects from inclusion in the study.
 Exclusion Criteria must be based on those factors that most effectively and soundly address the research problem and not on the potential subjects' easy availability.

 Behavioral, social, or anthropological research involving the study of people or groups in their own environment and without manipulation for research purposes.
 Research conducted in natural, real-life settings, outside the laboratory.
 This involves observation and, in many cases, interactions with the people being studied. (see Ethnographic Research)

 The intent of the research is to add information to your field of study; the results can be applied beyond the subject population to other settings.
 It doesn’t matter if the results will be published or not, if your research activity is designed with the aim of discovering information that can be applied in other settings, it can be considered research.

 Research procedures that may include risks beyond that ordinarily encountered by subjects.
 Greater than minimal risk studies require Convened/Full Board Review.